crystal66666/inventory-tracker/README.md

 - Frontend: React

 ## How to run
+1. Install NodeJS.
-1. In a terminal, cd into backend directory and run "npm start".
+2. In a terminal, cd into backend directory, run "npm install" and run "npm start".
 This starts up the server at "http://localhost:9000/".
-2. In a separate terminal, cd into frontend directory and run "npm start".
+3. In a separate terminal, cd into frontend directory, run "npm install" and run "npm start".
 This should open up a browser pointing to the frontend app at "http://localhost:3000/".